Kleos Space LEO satellite cluster constellation

 Kleos’ third cluster, the Patrol Mission (KSF2), was launched on January 13th, 2022 with the Transporter-3 rideshare mission on a SpaceX’ Falcon 9 rocket.

-The fourth cluster, the Observer Mission, is targeted for April 2022 with SpaceX’ Transporter-4 mission.
+The fourth cluster, the Observer Mission, was targeted for April 2022 with SpaceX’ Transporter-4 mission but was postponed.
 These satellite clusters form the foundation of a global high-capacity constellation of up to 20 satellite clusters, which will deliver high value global observation.
 In October 2021 Kleos Space ordered four more RF reconnaissance satellites, securing a launch in mid-2022 to improve data collection and revisit times.
 Netherlands-based Innovative Solutions in Space (ISISPACE) will build the venture’s fourth cluster of satellites, the Observer Mission (KSF3).
-Launch operator SpaceX orbited the cluster on the Transporter-4 Rideshare mission conducted in April 2022.
-ISISPACE also supported Kleos Space’ second cluster of satellites.
+Launch operator SpaceX orbited the cluster on the Transporter-6 Rideshare mission conducted on January 3rd 2023.

 |Satellite Cluster||Mission||Launch Date||Launcher||Launch Operator|